Nobuhiro Takeda: Club career

 Takeda was educated at and played for Shimizu Higashi High School.
 He joined Japan Soccer League side Yomiuri in 1986.
 When Japan's first professional league J1 League started in 1993, Yomiuri was transformed to Verdy Kawasaki for whom he continued to play.
 His partnership with Kazuyoshi Miura up front was one of the key elements that brought successes to the club in the late 1980s and early 1990s.
 He was transferred to Júbilo Iwata for the 1996 season but came back to Verdy (1997), then moved to Kyoto Purple Sanga (July 1997-December 1997), JEF United Ichihara (1998–1999), again Verdy (2000), Paraguayan side Sportivo Luqueño (June 2000-December 2000), where he made two appearances for the club under coach Raul Vicente Amarilla, and finished his playing career at Verdy (2001).

 National team career

-Takeda played 18 times for the Japanese national team between 1987 and 1994.
+Takeda played 18 times for the Japan national team between 1987 and 1994.
 He made his international debut on April 8, 1987 in a 1988 Summer Olympics qualification against Indonesia at the Tokyo National Stadium.
 He scored his sole international goal in the match.
 He was a member of the Japan team that won the 1992 Asian Cup but he did not play in the tournament.

 Under national coach Hans Ooft, Japan reached the 1994 World Cup qualification final stage for the 1994 World Cup.
 He was on the pitch, after replacing Masashi Nakayama in the 81st minute, when Japan's hope to play in the finals in the USA was dashed by an injury-time Iraqi equaliser in the last qualifier, the match that the Japanese fans now refer to as the Agony of Doha.

+Away from football

+He took part in Sasuke (TV series) #38 in December 2020, and failed at Stage 1 (the Rolling Hill).